 The course is taught in 1.5-hour classes over six weeks in Michaelmas Term, and four weeks in Hilary Term.
 It is taught alongside the 8 sessions on handwriting (no formal assessment) provided in Michaelmas Term.
+Prof Williams will teach the first 7 sessions, Dr Lafford the last two.
 The required reading for each class is detailed below.